kolenaIO/kolena/examples/dataset/person_detection/README.md

 This example integration uses the [COCO](https://cocodataset.org/#overview) dataset to demonstrate how to test single class 2D object detection problems on Kolena.

+To illustrate the single class scenario, the dataset and model outputs have been restricted to images with `person` class bounding boxes.
+In addition, person [keypoint](https://docs.kolena.com/reference/annotation/#kolena.annotation.Keypoints)s have also been merged with the raw images, and connected by [polyline](https://docs.kolena.com/reference/annotation/#kolena.annotation.Polyline)s to provide a `figure` field for pose reference.

 ## Setup

 This project uses [Poetry](https://python-poetry.org/) for packaging and Python dependency management.
 To get started,